 After training, view accuracy, precision, recall, and F1 score.
 Per-class breakdowns and confusion matrices are available for every trained model version.

 Pick any image from your gallery and run it against a deployed model endpoint without leaving the platform.
-See the confidence score and anomaly result immediately.
+See the confidence score and the model's prediction immediately.

 Start and stop training jobs from the project page.
 Track job status in real time and see how long each training run took.